Āpiha Hao Ika

 There is high competition for vacancies because this is a popular outdoor job that doesn't require a formal qualification.

 The Ministry for Primary Industries has more than 220 honorary fishery officers.
 These are volunteer warranted fishery officers who patrol the New Zealand coastline to protect fisheries.

 MPI prefers to hire fishery officers who are already honorary fishery officers.

 The Ministry for Primary Industries is the only employer of fishery officers in New Zealand.

 - Blackwell, G, chief compliance officer, Ministry for Primary Industries, careers.govt.nz interview, August 2018.

 - Ministry for Primary Industries website, accessed August 2018, (www.mpi.govt.nz).

 (This information is a guide only.
 Find out more about the sources of our job opportunities information)

 Progression and specialisations

-Fishery officers may progress into more specialised areas, such as investigations or analysis and intelligence.
-They may also move into management positions.
+Fishery officers may progress to jobs in areas such as investigations, analysis and intelligence, or move into management roles.